-From China to Bangkok, the 314-meter-tall King Power MahaNakhon standS as the tallest skyscraper in the country.
+From China to Bangkok, the 314m tall King Power MahaNakhon stands as the tallest skyscraper in the country.
 The challenge of lighting a literal giant piece of art seems to be the focus of this project.
-The structure is equipped with light panels, controlled by software for animating, based on the city’s day and night cycle.
+The structure is equipped with light panels controlled by software for animation, based on the city’s day and night cycle.
 Since the structure follows a more eroded geometry rather than the traditional beacon approach, the light panels are installed on this “eroded” section.
 Another recipient of Exterior Architectural Illumination is the King Power MahaNakhon in Bangkok designed by SEAM Design.

-The Lakhta Center in St. Petersburg, Russia is a winner of Exterior Architectural Illumination with its remarkable lighting design using a versatile lighting scheme based on aquatic themes.
-There are 23,000 lighting devices, around half a million LEDs.
-The versatile lighting scheme is mostly based on aquatic themes where lighting changes, depending on the current season.
+The Lakhta Center in St. Petersburg, Russia, is a winner of Exterior Architectural Illumination with its remarkable lighting design using a versatile lighting scheme based on aquatic themes.
+There are 23,000 lighting devices, and around half a million LEDs.
+The versatile lighting scheme is mostly based on aquatic themes where lighting changes depending on the current season.
 There is a lighting scheme for the winter, summer, during a festival, day, night, and other special events.
-Aside from the adjustable lighting feature, it is

 Designed by Carla Wilkins & Elena Bayda, the project also boasts 100 innovations while saving 40% of energy.
 Using light intensity between the interior and exterior lighting to define the volume of the tower is an effective way technique.
 This is done by modifying the frame lighting and edge lighting, respectively.
 The remarkable lighting design also consider

 A special part of the tower lighting was developing the detailed concept of aircraft obstruction lights and “bird-friendly” lighting and their integration into the overall concept.
-The project is also LEED platinum-certified making it one of the five most environmentally friendly skyscraper in the world.
+The project is also LEED platinum-certified, making it one of the five most environmentally friendly skyscrapers in the world.

-The eye-catching arts center is located in Jiefagin CBD, Yuzhong District, designed by China Architectural Design & Research Group in 2007, and constructed in 2013.
-Further improvements on the lighting design particularly on the art center’s facade were carried out in 2018 as was delegated by the client of the Chongqing Yuzhong District Management Committee.
+This eye-catching arts centre is located in Jiefagin CBD, Yuzhong District, was designed by China Architectural Design & Research Group in 2007, and constructed in 2013.
+Further improvements on the lighting design particularly on the art centre’s facade were carried out in 2018 as was delegated by the client of the Chongqing Yuzhong District Management Committee.

 A winner in the Community Building Lighting category, it’s a stunning architectural piece that employs digital lighting consoles, touchscreen panels with dimmer modules, Ethernet-network, a complete installation that includes 86 boxes, spotlight equipment including accessories, and complete distributions.